michaud-jacobs/thesis/cartan/README.md

 - saturation_output.txt contains the output of the saturation.m file.
 - sieve.m carries out the sieving step.
 - sieve_output.txt contains the output of the sieve.m file.
+- Xns11.m contains some calculations for the curve X_ns(11).